scgilmore87/01-Week-Homework/README.md

 - Added descriptive alt attributes to the images

-- Modified the page footer
+- Modified the page footer.

 ## Work Done CSS

-*
 The CSS file didn't need much modifying to the code itself to be functional, but it was heavily bloated and disorganized.
 This took a lot of time and research to clean up while retaining functionality.
-In the process I took the liberty of enhancing the stylesheet with various effets to improve the look of the website, but mainly just to practice more advanced css elements for my own development.  *
+In the process I took the liberty of enhancing the stylesheet with various effets to improve the look of the website, but mainly just to practice more advanced css elements for my own development.

 - Simplified all the redundant element and class rules into one for each group that shared the same attributes